Palmer Station Timeline

 Summer 1967-68

 In addition to the completion of the Biolab, (this year's construction included the antenna farm and fuel lines.
 The 10,000 square-foot Biolab building originally held 2 100kw D333 generators as well as extensive machine shop and storage space for Hero's spare parts and supplies.
 The power plant was designed to provide shore power for Hero.
-Here's the article about the station commissioning.
+Here's the article about the station commissioning, along with photos of the ceremony.

 The study included extensive monitoring of ice thickness and movement; the diagram at left illustrates the survey profiles.
 Art Rundle, author of this paper (Antarctic Journal, September/October 1971) wintered in 1965 and 1966.
 He concluded that the glacier may have been expanding over the previous 150-200 years, after a period of marked recession.
 Of course what is of interest today is the extensive amount of field work conducted in dangerous areas many miles from the station--places that have been off limits and untraveled for much of the time since this study was conducted.